tass25/PlantDoctor/README.md

 **To request permission:** Contact the maintainers via LinkedIn

-Copyright © 2024 Asma Daab & Tesnime Ellabou.
+Copyright © 2025 Asma Daab & Tesnime Ellabou.
 All rights reserved.

 ---

-**Made with 💚 for plant lovers, ML enthusiasts, and CV-ready tech!**
+**Made with 💚 for plant lovers, ML enthusiasts**